BR-BelalRezk/raqmee-test-1/README.md

 4. All components are custom-built without using any UI libraries.
 5. Converting file into base64 to use its string as images.
 6. Using pure JavaScript to implement functionalities such as:
-   1. Searching
+   1.Searching
    2.Filtering
    3.Sorting
    4.Adding new items to an array

 Libraries: